jpalmerr/KafkaWorkflow/readme.md

 docker run -d --name kafka-broker -p 9092:9092 apache/kafka:3.7.0
 ```

-Then we must create a Kafka topic, ensuring we add appropriate topic level settings.
+The requirements demand a kafka topic is created on the local broker.
+We must add the appropriate topic level settings,
+in particular
+- partitions: `3`
+- clean up policy `delete`

-We can run this locally using [kafka-topics.sh](https://kafka.apache.org/documentation/#topicconfigs)
+We can do this this locally using [kafka-topics.sh](https://kafka.apache.org/documentation/#topicconfigs).

 ```bash
 docker exec -it kafka-broker /opt/kafka/bin/kafka-topics.sh \